DISCOVERING BUDDHISM: How to Develop Bodhicitta

 – integrating the six perfections

-– explanation of the bodhisattvas vows
+– explanation of the bodhisattva vows

 – ultimate bodhicitta, the wisdom realising emptiness